 Although most of us rely on digital tools to do our work, no one realized just how big a role the internet would play in our daily lives during 2020.
-We’re working from home, participating in distance learning, and staying in touch with loved ones via FaceTime.
+We’re working from home, participating in distance learning, having to learn more about virtual conference rooms, adapting our businesses to online work, and staying in touch with loved ones via FaceTime.
+It’s a totally new world but we’re glad technology has allowed us to stay on top of work, friends, and family.
 And although 35% of weddings now take place outdoors, many couples have opted to say “I do” via Zoom, as well.

 Times may be tough, but we’re making the most of it.
-Since large gatherings are still prohibited in many places and you may be avoiding any type of in-person social interaction out of an abundance of caution, it’s no wonder that you’re relying on online platforms to stay connected.
+Since large gatherings are still prohibited in many places and you may be avoiding any type of in-person social interaction out of an abundance of caution.
+It’s no wonder that you’re relying on online platforms, like the ones available from ON24, for example, to stay connected.
 But since video chats are among the few opportunities we have to see others sans face mask, you might be hoping to make the most of it.
 Whether you’re trying to impress your coworkers, are having a virtual girls’ night over Skype, or are attending an online wedding ceremony, you’ll want to look your best (in spite of the worst!).
 Here are five steps that’ll allow you to perfect your makeup routine for virtually any virtual hangout.